 To help the reader better understand the types of internal control failures we identified in the government programs and spending we reviewed, we analyzed the 209 instances of waste we identified in our performance audits, inspections, and special projects to identify themes and similarities.
-We then created five categories based off of this analysis --capacity building, planning and coordination, mismanagement, judicious spending of funds, and oversight.
+15 We then created five categories based off of this analysis --capacity building, planning and coordination, mismanagement, judicious spending of funds, and oversight.
 We used professional judgment to categorize these 209 instances into one of the five categories.
 We believe that the categories we created for this analysis reflect the objectives of internal control as established by GAO.
-Our analysis of internal controls can be found in appendix II.
+16 Our analysis of internal controls can be found in appendix II.
 An abbreviated version of our analysis is shown in table 3 below.

-&lt;sup>14 Internal control is a process effected by an entity's oversight body, management, and other personnel that provides reasonable assurance that the objectives of an entity will be achieved.
+14 Internal control is a process effected by an entity's oversight body, management, and other personnel that provides reasonable assurance that the objectives of an entity will be achieved.
 Internal control helps an entity run its operations efficiently and effectively, report reliable information about its operations, and comply with applicable laws and regulations.
 See GAO, Standards for Internal Control In the Federal Government, GAO-14-704G, September 10, 2017.

-&lt;sup>15 We did not include SIGAR's financial audits in this assessment because financial audits specifically identify internal control deficiencies and material weakness as they relate to contractual costs.
+15 We did not include SIGAR's financial audits in this assessment because financial audits specifically identify internal control deficiencies and material weakness as they relate to contractual costs.
 We also did not include SIGAR's investigations in this analysis because, although investigations can identify internal control weaknesses in programs and contracts, the primary goal of investigations is to investigate crimes associated with reconstruction funding.

-&lt;sup>16 According to GAO, the objectives of internal control include actions to address: (1) the effectiveness and efficiency of operations, (2) the accuracy of reporting reliability for internal and external use, and (3) compliance with applicable laws and regulations.
+16 According to GAO, the objectives of internal control include actions to address: (1) the effectiveness and efficiency of operations, (2) the accuracy of reporting reliability for internal and external use, and (3) compliance with applicable laws and regulations.
 See GAO-14-704G.

 Internal Control Category SIGAR's Definition Instances Total Maximum Capacity Building Instances in which actions/lack of actions hampered the capacity and ability of an organization to achieve its stated goals and objectives.
 For example, training staff unsatisfactorily or providing institutional support such as equipment and supplies that do not work.
-6 Unquantifiable Planning and Coordination project requires maintenance but no budget exists, or where a project was executed without consideration for the Afghan recipient's ability to maintain or sustain it.
-Instances in which lack of managerial controls or failure to plan threaten program success.
-Includes issues such as ill-informed managerial decisions, not establishing performance. \$680.954,704 Mismanagement 120,183,161 Oversight Instances in which quality control or oversight are not present, or are insufficient, specifically as it relates to contract oversight.
+6 Unquantifiable Planning and Coordination This includes projects or programs that do not meet the needs of Afghans, are redundant, were not properly planned, or that were not coordinated with other entities to ensure that they are part of larger overall government objective.
+It also includes instances in which a project requires maintenance but no budget exists, or where a project was executed without consideration for the Afghan recipient's ability to maintain or sustain it.
+50 \$680,954,704 Mismanagement Instances in which lack of managerial controls or failure to plan threaten program success.
+Includes issues such as ill-informed managerial decisions, not establishing performance metrics or other performance data, insufficient document retention, or data quality concerns with program data collected.
+34 120,183,161 Oversight Instances in which quality control or oversight are not present, or are insufficient, specifically as it relates to contract oversight.
 Includes factors that prevent program officials from overseeing program progress and execution, such as security concerns.
 82 11,478,178 Judicious Spending of Funds Funds spent extravagantly or carelessly, such as instances in which program officials did not provide justification for not competing contracts or selecting the best value in accordance with federal acquisition regulations.
 Also includes programs producing no tangible result and projects that were not used or are not operational.
 37 636,544,894 Total 209 \$1,449,160,937